-- 1. Blood is drawn aseptically by venipuncture and plasma or serum is prepared using standard techniques of preparation of samples for clinical laboratory analysis.
-No influence has been observed in the preparation of the sample with citrate, EDTA and heparin. - 2.
-Samples have to be clearly identified with codes or names in order to avoid misinterpretation of results.
+1. Blood is drawn aseptically by venepuncture and plasma or serum is prepared using standard techniques of preparation of samples for clinical laboratory analysis.
+No influence has been observed in the preparation of the sample with citrate, EDTA and heparin.

+- 2. Samples have to be clearly identified with codes or names in order to avoid misinterpretation of results.
 Bar code labeling and electronic reading is strongly recommended. - 3.
 Haemolysed ("red") and visibly hyperlipemic ("milky") samples have to be discarded as they could generate false results.
-Samples containing residues of fibrin or heavy particles or microbial filaments and bodies should be discarded as they could give rise to false results.

-- 4. Sera and plasma can be stored at +2°..8°C for up to five days after collection.
-For longer storage periods, samples can be stored frozen at -20°C for several months.
-Any frozen samples should not be freezed/thawed more than once as this may generate particles that could affect the test result. - 5.
-If particles are present, centrifuge at 2.000 rpm for 20 min or filter using 0.2-0.8u filters to clean up the sample for testing. - 6.
-Samples whose anti-VCA IgG antibody concentration is expected to be higher than 100 arbU/ml should be diluted before use, either 1:10 or 1:100 in the Calibrator 0 arbU/ml.
-Dilutions have to be done in clean disposable tubes by diluting 50 ul of each specimen with 450 ul of Cal 0 (1:10).
-Then 50 ul of the 1:10 dilution are diluted with 450 ul of the Cal 0 (1:100).
-Mix tubes thoroughly on vortex and then proceed toward the dilution step reported in section M.
+Samples containing residues of fibrin or heavy particles or microbial filaments and bodies should be discarded as they could give rise to false results. - 4.
+Sera and plasma can be stored at +2°...+8°C in primary collection tubes for up to five days after collection.
+Do not freeze primary tubes of collection.
+For longer storage periods, sera and plasma samples, carefully removed from the primary collection tube, can be stored frozen at -20°C for at least 12 months.
+Any frozen samples should not be frozen/thawed more than once as this may generate particles that could affect the test result. - 5.
+If particles are present, centrifuge at 2.000 rpm for 20 min or filter using 0.2-0.8u filters to clean up the sample for testing.

-H. PREPARATION OF COMPONENTS AND WARNINGS Microplate:
+H. PREPARATION OF COMPONENTS AND WARNINGS